 - Mihai Vaida, Assistant Professor

-- James Fenton, Professor and Director
+- James Fenton, Director

 The Faculty Cluster Initiative is hiring in nine interdisciplinary areas to advance UCF’s areas of excellence and global impact.
 We’re looking for leaders to help shape collaborative research and teaching across the university.